 An outstanding array of eagles, hawks, falcons and owls.
-The Raptor Project leads the way in outstanding, top quality, professional wildlife education.
-Jonathan Wood, president and founder of "The Raptor Project" is a federally licensed Master Falconer, Wildlife Rehabilitator, Raptor Propagator and Game Bird Breeder and is also licensed to handle eagles and endangered species for educational programs.
+The Raptor Project leads the way in outstanding, top quality, professional wildlife education with Jonathan Wood, president and founder of "The Raptor Project".
 Learn more....

 Make Your Own Bird Feeder

 Sponsored by Ace Hardware - Titusville.
 Ace Hardware is furnishing the hangers and birdseed for this project.
 You will be able to help your child with placing the hanger in a plastic bottle, filling it with birdseed and finding a good spot for hanging your new feeder in a tree at home.
-These free supplies will be located in the Registration area.
+See the Information Desk for more information.

-Sponsored in part by the Brevard Co.
-Board of County Commissioners through the Brevard Cultural Alliance, Inc. www.artsbrevard.org
+Sponsored in part by the Brevard County Board of County Commissioners through the Brevard Cultural Alliance and the Space Coast Office of Tourism.

 Exhibit Center hours are: